Introduction to Kbd Tag in HTML

 <kbd> tag is one of the most useful tags used in HTML for various purposes.
 The main use of <kbd> tag into the user documentation.
 Because it helps to show the text which is going to be typed on the keyboard.
 It is a fantastic and helpful element in HTML.<kbd> the tag also used to create keyboard shortcuts.

-That will helps to create a new document, to save the document, open it in a new tab, etc. It works on various CSS properties for styled output.
-Suppose, we are going to create a keyboard shortcut using <kbd> tag in HTML.
+That will help create a new document, save the document, open it in a new tab, etc. It works on various CSS properties for styled output.
+Suppose we are going to create a keyboard shortcut using <kbd> tag in HTML.
 Here we are copying some text and paste it.

 So we will do this thing using <kbd>tag through short cuts as follows: